mchakravarty/HaskellSpriteKit/README.md

 The easiest way to use HaskellSpriteKit at the moment is to use the version that comes with [Haskell for Mac](http://haskellformac.com).

+Moreover, this project needs its own suite of unit tests.

 ## SpriteKit features that are not yet supported